 Insomnia Becomes More Prevalent As We Age: Here's How To Get Ahead Of It

 If you've ever experienced insomnia, you know it's no fun.
-And as we get older, it only becomes more common.
+And as we get older, it only becomes more common1.
 Different age groups have different sleep needs, and for adults in their 60s and up, they may need to give extra attention to their routine to avoid insomnia as best they can.
 Here's why insomnia rates go up as we age, plus what can be done to improve sleep quality down the line.

 Why insomnia becomes more common as we age.

-According to research, many older adults often encounter enough sleep disturbances to meet the criteria for insomnia disorder.
+According to research, many older adults often encounter enough sleep disturbances to meet the criteria for insomnia disorder2.
 These issues include, but aren't limited to, taking longer to fall asleep, spending less time asleep, waking up frequently throughout the night, and low energy during the day.